Our Policy

 By the way

-You cannot escape paying resource rentals - the only choice you have is who you pay them to.
-If you pay them to the community then other taxes are not needed.
-If the wealthy - who now own our country - collect them then they will keep getting richer and we will continue to have poverty and unemployment.
+You cannot escape paying Land Value Tax – the only choice you have is who you pay it to.
+If you pay it to the community then other taxes are not needed.
+If the wealthy – who seem to own our democracy – collect the rents then they will keep getting richer and poverty and unemployment will continue.